 When to Call the Doctor

-Call your child's provider if your child has any of the following:
+Contact your child's provider or call 911 or the local emergency number if your child has any of the following:

 Alternative Names